LearnWeb3DAO/ICO/README.md

   const [tokenAmount, setTokenAmount] = useState(zero);
   // tokensMinted is the total number of tokens that have been minted till now out of 10000(max total supply) const [tokensMinted, setTokensMinted] = useState(zero);
+  // isOwner gets the owner of the contract through the signed address const [isOwner, setIsOwner] = useState(false);
   // Create a reference to the Web3 Modal (used for connecting to Metamask) which persists as long as the page is open const web3ModalRef = useRef();